PPL » Aircraft Tech Knowledge (A) » Turning Flight

 (a) turning force;

-When an aircraft is banked, the lift generated by the wings is split into two components:
+When an aircraft is banked, the total lift vector is tilted and can be resolved into two components: